 A 2017 study has once proven that red light therapy can help reduce glaucoma chances by protecting the cornea.
 In this study, the red light therapy treatments reduced corneal cell damage and promoted growth instead.
 The cells’ survival chances are increased, and glaucoma-related vision loss was discarded .

 Suggested Post: 9 Benefits of Red Light Therapy for Skin

 Eye floaters appear as small spots that affect your vision.
 They are disturbing and may stand out when you look at something bright.
 The protein fibers that make up your vitreous may shrink and clump together as you age.
 As a result, they become floaters, and they cast a shadow on your retina.

 Most of them don’t cause life-threatening risks, but if you notice flash changes in your eyes, it can be severe.
 Red light therapy works for eye floaters by improving ATP production and stimulating cellular energy molecules .

-Efficacy of Low-Level Red Light Therapy in Myopia Control
+Potential Benefits of Low-Level Red Light Therapy in Myopia Control

 The medical term for nearsightedness is myopia.
 It mostly occurs as a genetic disorder, but the modern changes in lifestyle have brought about changes.
 Nowadays, children are more prone to having myopia because most of them spend long hours playing video games than outdoors.